cschpc/student-cluster-competition-2024/Training/06-rocHPL/exercises/README.md

 ## Notes and tips

 - The paths where specific modules in LUMI are installed can be queried with the `module show [module]` command
-- The local matrix size should take up as much memory as possible, without overloading it
+- With HPL, the local matrix size should take up as much memory as possible, without overloading it
     - - An MI250X has a local memory of 128GB (or 64GB in "halves") [source](https://www.amd.com/en/products/accelerators/instinct/mi200/mi250x.html)
 - You can check the GPU utilization of the node you're running on with the `rocm-smi` command
     - See [LUMI user guide](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/interactive/#using-srun-to-check-running-jobs) for instructions for logging into a compute node